Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Additional details and plots of networks

 In Figure \ref{fig:appendix_network-labeled}, we plot the gene memberships for each network, where the graphical layout is held fixed.
 We can visually observe that specific genes change memberships over time, but most genes do not often change memberships.

-In Figure \ref{fig:appendix_adjacency}, we plot each of the twelve networks as adjacency matrices (i.e., heatmaps), where the genes are reshuffled from in rows/columns from one plot to the next so that genes in each community are grouped together.
+In Figure \ref{fig:appendix_adjacency}, we plot each of the 12 networks as adjacency matrices (i.e., heatmaps), where the genes are reshuffled from one row/column to the next so that genes in each community are grouped together.
 We can see an obvious membership structure within each network and slightly varying community sizes across time.

 In Figure \ref{fig:appendix_connectivity}, we plot the connectivity within and across communities, which better summarizes the adjacency matrices shown in Figure \ref{fig:appendix_adjacency}.
-Based on Sylvester's criterion, we can see that some of the twelve networks are indefinite (i.e., contain negative eigenvalues) based on 2-by-2 submatrices along the diagonal that have negative eigenvalues.
+Based on Sylvester's criterion, we can see that some of the 12 networks are indefinite (i.e., they contain negative eigenvalues) due to 2-by-2 submatrices along the diagonal that have negative eigenvalues.

-Lastly, in Figure \ref{fig:appendix_alluvial}, we plot the alluvial plots demonstrating how the membership structure changes from one network to the next and how the 10-dimensional embedding is appropriate to reveal the community structure within each network.
+Lastly, in Figure \ref{fig:appendix_alluvial}, we present the alluvial plots, illustrating how the membership structure evolves from one network to the next and how the 10-dimensional embedding effectively reveals the community structure within each network.
 This is an extended version of Figure \ref{fig:alluvial} in the main text.